sidk03/turbotorrent/README.md

-The plan is to make a super duper quick bittorrent client and maybe a client to go along with it.
+The plan is to make a super duper quick bittorrent client and maybe a tracker to go along with it.
 Implemented in Python with minimal external libraires.
 Typer lib for minimal ClI tool.
 Reminder to use UV for faster event loop.

 Features Client: